0187773933/MastersClosetTracker/README.md

 ## TODO

+1. Future Proof User Object
+	- at least change new user signup to a post form
+2. Add and Fix Time to Re-Checkin
-1. Admin Routes for Manual Overrides
+3. Admin Routes for Manual Overrides
 	- User forgot phone
 	- User has new phone
 	- option to text hand-off link if user can't scan qrcode for some reason
-2. Add and Fix Time to Re-Checkin
-3. Add Spreadsheet Export
+4. Add Spreadsheet Export
-4. Fix Edge Cases
+5. Fix Edge Cases
 	- User attempts to use a different name ?
 FaceID ?
-5. Fix Docker
+6. Fix Docker
-6. Some Fresh Login Bug ??